Online Leader Selection for Improved Collective Tracking and Formation Maintenance: Effects Of A Changing Leader And Associated Tracking Performance Metric

+{Note that Prop.~\ref{prop:error_bound} proves that the scalar metric $\Vert {\Bolde} \Vert^2_{k_n} $ is monotonically decreasing along the system trajectories, while this may not hold for other metrics such as the canonical $\Vert {\Bolde} \Vert^2$}.
+Since $\Vert {\boldsymbol e} \Vert^2_{k_n}$ is monotonically decreasing along the system trajectories, regardless of the current leader, it also constitutes a common Lyapunov function for the switching system~\cite{2003-Lib}.
+Therefore the stability of the system under changing leaders is also guaranteed.

-Therefore, at every $t=t_k$ the bound~(\ref{eq:square_err1}) allows to compute a (possibly conservative) estimation of the future decrease of the error vector $\Bolde(t)$ in the interval $[t_k,t_{k+1})$.
+Furthermore, Prop.~\ref{prop:error_bound} provides a very important results since, at every $t=t_k$, the bound~(\ref{eq:square_err1}) allows to compute an estimation of the future decrease of the error vector $\Bolde(t)$ in the interval $[t_k,t_{k+1})$.
 In particular, by evaluating~(\ref{eq:square_err1}) at $t=t^-_{k+1}$, i.e., just before the next leader selection, we obtain

-Since both $\Bolde(t_{k},\,l_k)$ and $\mu_{l_k}$ depend on the identity of the current leader $l_k$, the rhs of~\eqref{eq:cost1} is a suitable cost function to be minimized at time $t_k$ over all possible $l_k\in\{1\ldots N\}$ in order to maximize the convergence rate of $\Bolde(t)$ during the interval $[t_k,t_{k+1})$.
-These results then finally lead to the definition of the \emph{optimal leader selection problem for the first-order case}: \begin{definition}[Optimal Leader for the First-order case] The \emph{optimal leader} $l_k$ at time $t_k$ for the next interval $[t_k,t_{k+1})$ is the solution of the minimization problem
+Since both $\Bolde(t_{k},\,l_k)$ and $\mu_{l_k}$ depend on the value of $l_k$ (i.e., the identity of the leader), the rhs of~\eqref{eq:cost1} can be exploited for choosing the leader at time $t_k$ in order to maximize the convergence rate of $\Bolde(t)$ during the interval $[t_k,t_{k+1})$ and therefore improving, at the same time, both the tracking of the reference velocity $\Boldu_r(t)$ and of the desired formation encoded by $\Boldd$.